vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 Alright, enough of that.
 Let's start coding.

 First thing we'll do is convert our addresses into coordinates, which MapBox needs in order to place our markers (pin-drops) on the map.
-We could use the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/) to do this manually, but I recommend using the [Geocoder](http://www.rubygeocoder.com/) gem to automate the process.
-The gem uses the Google Maps API by default, but it supports other services as well.
+We can do this manually by using the [MapBox Geocoding API](https://www.mapbox.com/developers/api/geocoding/), or we could automate it with the [Geocoder](http://www.rubygeocoder.com/) gem.
 Because there is a [Railscasts episode](http://railscasts.com/episodes/273-geocoder) covering the gem, I won’t go into any more detail here.

 # Building a JSON object